melvingonzalezjr/dsc-v2-mod1-final-project-online-ds-ft-100719/README.md

 *zipcode is valuable as it also dropped pvalues and brought R2 up for my can_reno model.
 While zipcode does have pvalues, it helps with R2 as shown with my original model below w/o zipcode*

+**Model 6(Experimenting how my initial Model works w/o Zipcode to see the effect of it on accuracy)**

 ```python
 f = 'price~month_sold+condition+grade+sqft_living+lat'